Cavite National High School

 Cavite National High School (Filipino: Pambansang Mataas na Paaralan ng Cavite) formerly known as Cavite High School (Filipino: Mataas na Paaralan ng Cavite) is a Secondary school located at the City of Cavite in the Philippines.
 It was established on June 19, 1902, and it is the first and oldest national secondary school in the Philippines.
+It is also recognized as a Calabarzon historical site by the National Historical Commission of the Philippines.